DougReeder/aframe-shader-buildings/README.md

 ### wall-src
 default: none

-a reference to a square image for the texture of the walls
+a reference to a square image for the texture of the walls.
+The intensity of the texture will be tweaked so each building looks a bit different.

 ### wall-zoom
 default: 2.0